Firings at US weather and oceans agency risk lives and economy, former agency heads warn

 These are not high-paying jobs, but it's work being done by people who love it, so cutting NOAA is like going after coins in the couch, Maue said.

 “These are people who just live and breathe this work.
-These are the kind of people who come in on a day off because there's a big weather event and they want to help out,” said Holy Cross University environmental sciences professor Keith Seitter, the former director of the American Meteorological Society.
+These are the kind of people who come in on a day off because there's a big weather event and they want to help out,” said College of the Holy Cross environmental sciences professor Keith Seitter, the former director of the American Meteorological Society.
 “People don't go into meteorology because they want to get rich.”

 Seitter said there will “be things that fall through the cracks where they shouldn’t,” because of the dismissals, warning “those things lead to situations that could be deadly’’

-Note: This story was first published on Feb.
-28, 2025.
-It was updated on Mar.
-1, 2025 to correct the name of a college.
-The name is College of the Holy Cross, not Holy Cross University.